-Cadillac Deville owners have reported 5 problems related to engine overheat (under the engine and engine cooling category).
+Cadillac Deville owners have reported 6 problems related to engine overheat (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Cadillac Deville based on all problems reported for the Deville.

 The contact owns a 2002 Cadillac Deville.
 The contact stated that while driving 35 mph, the engine overheated and there was a lost of transmission fluid.
 The warning indicators were illuminated.
 The problem recurred numerous times.
 The vehicle was taken to an independent mechanic.
 The technician diagnosed that the engine and transmission failed.
 As a result, the engine and transmission needed to be replaced.
 The vehicle was not repaired.
 The manufacturer was not notified about the failures.
 The approximate failure mileage was 160,000.